-- Any disciplinary proceedings against staff related to safeguarding and child Protection matters are concluded in full in accordance with Government guidance "Keeping Children Safe in Education 2023" and SSCP, LADO and HR Policy, procedures, and guidance. - All staff and other adults on site are aware of the need for maintaining appropriate and professional boundaries in their relationship with pupils and parents, following the Code of Conduct and Safer Working Practice Guidance. - Adequate risk assessments are in place including extended school/college/ wrap around provision, volunteers, work placements and holiday activities (directly related to school/college). - Staff are clear how to raise a concern, and where, when appropriate, to find 'whistleblowing' policies.
+- Any disciplinary proceedings against staff related to safeguarding and child Protection matters are concluded in full in accordance with Government guidance "Keeping Children Safe in Education 2024" and SSCP, LADO and HR Policy, procedures, and guidance. - All staff and other adults on site are aware of the need for maintaining appropriate and professional boundaries in their relationship with pupils and parents, following the Code of Conduct and Safer Working Practice Guidance. - Adequate risk assessments are in place including extended school/college/ wrap around provision, volunteers, work placements and holiday activities (directly related to school/college). - Staff are clear how to raise a concern, and where, when appropriate, to find 'whistleblowing' policies.
 They are also confident of how to report concerns of misconduct. - All staff are required to disclose any convictions, cautions, court orders, reprimands and warnings that may affect their suitability to work with children (whether received before or during their employment at the setting). - Supply teachers are informed of expectations regarding behaviour and behaviour management.
 Any concerns relating to supply teachers or others will be passed to the LADO and or others as required.
 Any organisations hiring the building are also subject to these expectations and processes.
+NB Whilst the placing Teaching Agency is responsible for the investigation, the referring school will be expected to assist with this process.